-- criminal convictions history: - being placed on probation or community supervision whether or not adjudicated guilty; - being sentenced to serve jail or prison time or granted pre-trial diversion;

-- pleading guilty, no contest, or nolo contendere to any crime in any state, territory, or country; - having unresolved arrests. whether or not on appeal (excluding minor Class C traffic violations); - having deferred adjudications or other "pretrial diversion" with or without a finding of guilt; - DUIs, DWIs, and PIs; - mental illness; and/or - chemical dependency.
+- criminal convictions history; - being placed on probation or community supervision whether or not adjudicated quilty: - being sentenced to serve jail or prison time or granted pre-trial diversion; - pleading guilty, no contest, or nolo contendere to any crime in any state, territory, or country: - having unresolved arrests. whether or not on appeal (excluding minor Class C traffic violations); - having deferred adjudications or other "pretrial diversion" with or without a finding of guilt; - DUIs, DWIs, and PIs; - mental illness; and/or - chemical dependency.

 Students are encouraged to confirm their eligibility for licensure before enrolling in the School's programs.
 Information regarding the declaratory order process may be found at the Texas Board of Nursing website (www.bon.state.tx.us/).
+Obtaining a declaratory order or other disclosure to the Board of Nursing does not relieve an applicant or student from his/her obligation to disclose the matters listed above to the School.